 Tax deductions for after-tax premiums

 While different from pre-tax premiums, after-tax plans can still offer some savings.
-You can still list premiums as an itemized deduction on Schedule A when you file your income taxes, for all medical expenses and premiums that exceed 7.5% of your income.
-Additionally, most self-employed taxpayers (including owners) can deduct health insurance premiums using Schedule 1 for Line 16 on their tax form 1040.
+For example, you can still list premiums as an itemized deduction when you file your income taxes for all medical expenses and premiums that exceed 7.5% of your income.
+Additionally, most self-employed taxpayers (including owners) can deduct health insurance premiums using Schedule 1 for Line 16 on Form 1040.

 HRAs deliver pre-tax benefits with after-tax flexibility

-In addition, you also get the benefits of an after-tax plan.
-You choose the exact plan you want and need, typically from a much larger set of carriers and offerings than your employer might offer.
+What’s more, you’ll also get the benefits of an after-tax plan.
+You choose the exact plan you need from typically a larger selection than your employer might offer.
 You can drop the plan at any time and you can take it with you if you leave your employer.
 However, if you leave your employer, you lose your allowance because unlike an HSA, HRA funds stay with the employer.

-If your employer sponsors an insurance plan, you will be able to pay for premiums on a pre-tax basis, which will save you income taxes and payroll taxes.
-If you purchase a plan on your own, you will have much more flexibility but will pay more in taxes.
-If your employer uses an HRA, you can get the best of both worlds by selecting an insurance plan that works for you and receive an allowance for tax-free reimbursements.
+If your insurance plan is employer-sponsored, you’ll be able to pay for premiums on a pre-tax basis, saving you money on income and payroll taxes.
+If you purchase your own individual plan, you’ll have more flexibility, but will pay more taxes.
+If you have an HRA, you can get the best of both worlds by selecting an insurance plan that works for you and receive an allowance for tax-free reimbursements.